-- 1. Read and demonstrate comprehension of academic text of an advanced level, including stated or unstated (implied) main ideas and relevant details.
+- 1. Read and demonstrate comprehension of stated or unstated (implied) main ideas and relevant details of academic texts of an advanced level.
 (49, 50, 51, 54, 57, 60, 61) - 2.
-Correctly identify and produce words from the in-class vocabulary list and collocations, including meaning, word forms, stress/syllables, and spelling. - 3.
-Demonstrate comprehension of and ability to interpret and synthesis charts and graphs with text.
-(48, 51, 54, 58) - 4.
+Correctly identify and produce word meaning, word forms, stress/syllables, and spelling from the in-class list of vocabulary and collocations. - 3.
 Correctly identify unfamiliar words using context clues, word roots, prefixes, and suffixes covered in the course.
-(46, 53, 55) - 5.
-Demonstrate comprehension of texts through outlining, paraphrasing, and summarize a level 5 article which includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
+(46, 53, 55) - 4.
+Demonstrate comprehension of level 5 texts through outlining, paraphrasing, and writing a summary/response which includes the title, author, reporting verb, and main ideas to convey approximate meaning without plagiarizing.
 (51, 53, 60)